New rules for the new-construction market

 Pestone found a builder who offered personalized service and fit within her family's budget.
 In addition to saving for a down payment, Pestone advises buyers to save for the surprise costs they're bound to encounter.
 "Building your own home is an overwhelming process," she says.
 "I recommend really researching the builder.
 Make sure to have your financing in check.
 A lot of surprises can come along."

-As well, make sure that you've settled on a general contractor or builder before you start looking for a lender, since the lender will be looking for this when they are underwriting the loan, explains Kinane.
+As well, make sure that you've settled on a general contractor or builder before you start looking for a mortgage lender, since the lender will be looking for this when they are underwriting the loan, explains Kinane.